Supergiovane/KNXUltimate/README.md

 - Switches the BAOS communication mode to Link Layer (`cEMI`)
 - Enables indication sending
 - Sets the Address Table length to 0 (no GA filter, all group telegrams are forwarded)
-- If `isSecureKNXEnabled: true` and a `.knxkeys` file is configured in `secureTunnelConfig`, loads group keys and applies **KNX Data Secure** on TP for those Group Addresses (cEMI `L_Data.req` / `L_Data.ind` are encrypted/decrypted end‑to‑end).
+- If `isSecureKNXEnabled: true` and an ETS keyring is configured in `secureTunnelConfig`, loads group keys and applies **KNX Data Secure** on TP for those Group Addresses (cEMI `L_Data.req` / `L_Data.ind` are encrypted/decrypted end‑to‑end).
 No IP Secure wrapper is used on the serial line; only the APDU is protected.
 ## SUPPORTED DATAPOINTS

 For each Datapoint, there is a sample on how to format the payload (telegram) to be passed.<br/>